Community Outreach Workshops

 Douglas College – New Westminster Campus

-Douglas College will host a day long workshop that highlights the array of multidisciplinary environmental education programs and opportunities offered at the college.
-The workshop will begin on campus in the Aboriginal Gathering Place, which features traditional art, including a four-metre Coast Salish welcoming figure that faces the Fraser River, by Susan Point, and four directional poles by George Hemeon.
-The morning session includes an interactive showcase featuring short presentations that focus on successful approaches to environmental education that highlight how students can better understand and explore the unique nature of urban ecosystems.
+Douglas College will host a day long, multi-event workshop that highlights the array of multidisciplinary environmental education programs and opportunities offered at the college.
+The day begins at the New Westminster campus in the Aboriginal Gathering Place, which features traditional art, including a four-metre Coast Salish welcoming figure that faces the Fraser River, by Susan Point, and four directional poles by George Hemeon.
+The morning session includes an interactive showcase featuring short presentations on unique, multidisciplinary environmental education opportunities (research, pedagogy, and community collaboration) within urban ecosystems.
 The application of these approaches will be explored in the afternoon session.
 After a short walk to the New Westminster Quay, participants will embark on the M.V.
-Native, an authentic paddlewheeler, for a three hour tour of the Fraser River.
-The tour will feature a luncheon, narration of the land use history of the Fraser by Douglas College geographers and opportunities for participants to learn about best practices urban based environmental education, possibilities for collaboration and potential for action research.
-This workshop will inspire participants to explore local opportunities to incorporate features of their own bioregion, like the Fraser River, into their environmental education programming.
+Native, an authentic paddlewheeler, for a three hour tour of the Fraser River (vancouverpaddlewheeler.com).
+The tour includes a fabulous buffet luncheon, guided narration of the land use history of the Fraser (Mike McPhee, Douglas College geography department) and the possibilities for applied learning (Fin Donnelly, MP and founder of the Rivershed Society of British Columbia, rivershed.com).
+The river tour will include opportunities for participants to learn about and share best practices for urban-based environmental education programming, possibilities for collaboration and potential for action research.
+The day concludes at the Fraser River Discovery Centre with a tour of the exhibits and hands-on programs that highlight the Fraser River’s contributions to the life of British Columbia (fraserriverdiscovery.org).
+Participants in this day-long workshop will be inspired to explore local opportunities for incorporating features of their own bioregion, like the Fraser River, into their environmental education programming.